コンテンツにスキップ

 Kanagawa Prefecture has many fascinating aquariums.
-They have a wide variety of concepts, such as aquariums where you can interact with animals, aquariums themed on the ocean and nature of Kanagawa and where you can learn about Kanagawa, and aquariums themed on freshwater fish from Kanagawa and around the world, and each facility has its own unique appeal.
+They have a wide variety of concepts, including aquariums where you can interact with animals, aquariums themed around Kanagawa's ocean and nature where you can learn about Kanagawa, and aquariums themed around freshwater fish from Kanagawa and around the world, and each facility has its own unique appeal.
 Today, we would like to introduce some of the aquariums in Kanagawa Prefecture along with their features.

 Yokohama Hakkeijima Sea Paradise

 Yokohama Hakkeijima Sea Paradise has four aquariums: Dolphin Fantasy, Aqua Museum, Fureai Lagoon, and Umi Farm.
-(In addition to the aquariums, there are many other attractions.)
+(In addition to the aquariums, there are also many other attraction facilities.)

-At Dolphin Fantasy, after entering the entrance you walk through an arched tank.
+At Dolphin Fantasy, once you enter the aquarium, you walk through an arched tank.

 A baby dolphin was born on June 3rd, and it was a heartwarming sight to see it swimming alongside its mother.
 The baby dolphin is growing rapidly, so this may be a rare sight that only comes around now.

-The Aqua Museum is home to about 120,000 animals from about 700 different species, including deep-sea fish and cold-sea animals.
-There are plenty of things to see, including polar bears and seals, a large aquarium that is home to 50,000 sardines (the largest number in Japan), and dolphin shows.
+The Aqua Museum is home to approximately 120,000 animals from approximately 700 species, including deep-sea fish and cold-water animals.
+There are plenty of attractions to see, including polar bears and seals, a large aquarium that houses 50,000 sardines, the largest number in Japan, and dolphin shows.

-At Umi Farm, you can learn about the importance of nature, the environment, and the 5DGs through the "Sea Education" experience in a fun and easy-to-understand way.
+At Umi Farm, you can learn about the importance of nature, the environment, and working towards the 5DGs in a fun and easy-to-understand way through the "ocean education" experience.
 At the Fureai Lagoon, you can interact with a variety of animals, including bottlenose dolphins, beluga whales, penguins, and otters.
-Perhaps the greatest feature of the Fureai Lagoon is the large number of animals you can interact with.
-At the Fureai Lagoon, you can have many unique experiences, such as shaking hands with dolphins and feeding them.
+Perhaps the greatest feature of the facility is the large number of animals you can interact with.
+The Fureai Lagoon offers many unique experiences, such as shaking hands with dolphins and feeding them.

 [Official Website] Yokohama Hakkeijima Sea Paradise